Queenstown hotelier: 'the Americans are coming'

-A Queenstown hotelier believes numbers of tourists visiting from the United States will rebound with a vengeance this summer.
+A Queenstown hotelier believes the number of tourists visiting from the US will rebound with a vengeance this summer.

-The Rees Hotel chief executive Mark Rose returned to the resort yesterday following a two-week Destination Queenstown marketing roadshow, involving 12 Queenstown operators, with stops in Vancouver, Canada, then on to Chicago, Boston, New York, Philadelphia and Washington DC in the United States.
+The Rees Hotel chief executive Mark Rose returned to the resort yesterday following a two-week Destination Queenstown marketing roadshow, involving 12 Queenstown operators, with stops in Vancouver, Canada, then on to Chicago, Boston, New York, Philadelphia and Washington DC in the US.

 Following that, he attended Tourism New Zealand's (TNZ) Kiwi Link event in Los Angeles, attended by about 40 New Zealand operators and 70 buyers from the US, Canada and Mexico.